Sitois/SelfBot.py/README.md

 # SelfBot.py
-My Discord SelfBot (only for educational reason)
+Discord SelfBot (use only for educational reason)